tobinjt/golang-coverage-check/README.md

   - If a `filename_regex` is provided the filename must match it; an empty or missing `filename_regex` is ignored.
 The line number and the module name from `go.mod` are removed before matching (e.g.
-    `github.com/tobinjt/golang-coverage-pre-commit/golang-coverage-pre-commit.go:81`
+    `github.com/tobinjt/golang-coverage-check/golang-coverage-check.go:81`
-    becomes `golang-coverage-pre-commit.go`).
+    becomes `golang-coverage-check.go`).
 Note that `filename_regex` is a _regex_, not a _glob_.
   - If a `function_regex` is provided the function name must match it; an empty or missing `function_regex` is ignored.